 Most balsamic vinegar on store shelves is made with a similar process, but aged for a shorter time.
-They are also made with a grape juice reduction that is aged for at least 3 years and these are easier to find in most places.
+They also are made with a grape juice reduction, but is only aged for at least 3 years.
+This type of balsamic vinegar is easier to find in most places.

 Balsamic Vinaigrette Recipe

-This simple balsamic vinaigrette that can be made in minutes to spice up any salad or vegetables.
+This simple balsamic vinaigrette can be made in minutes to spice up any salad or vegetable.